uwescience/SciPy2024-GitHubActionsTutorial/glacier_image_correlation/README.md

 # Measuring Glacier Surface Velocity
 #### Quinn Brencher, University of Washington

 This set of Github Actions workflows allows you to measure horizontal glacier surface velocity from Sentinel-2 image pairs using [autoRIFT software](https://github.com/nasa-jpl/autoRIFT).
 No external accounts or API keys are required.
-These workflows were created for the Github Actions for Scientific Data Workflows workshop and the 2024 SciPy conference.
+These workflows were created for the Github Actions for Scientific Data Workflows workshop at the 2024 SciPy conference.

 ## Usage
-We use three workflows to make measurements of glacier surface velocity.
+We use three workflows to batch process image pairs for glacier surface velocity.
 For demonstration purposes the workflows are only set up to work over the [Yazghil Glacier](https://earth.google.com/earth/d/1myewNJrDEM0tW1_xdpWCYaRCGDcOBwiy?usp=drive_link) in Pakistan.
 To run the workflows, simply fork this repository, visit the "Actions" tab, and choose the `batch_image_correlation` workflow (which runs the other two workflows as well).

 ### 1. `image_correlation_pair`
 This workflow calls a Python script (image_correlation.py) that runs autoRIFT on a pair of spatially overlapping [Sentinel-2 L2A](https://docs.sentinel-hub.com/api/latest/data/sentinel-2-l2a/) images.
-It only requires the [product names](https://sentiwiki.copernicus.eu/web/s2-products) of the two images.
+It requires the [product names](https://sentiwiki.copernicus.eu/web/s2-products) of the two images.
 The images are downloaded from aws using the [Element 84 Earth Search API](https://element84.com/earth-search/).
 Only the near infrared band (NIR, B08) is used which has a spatial resolution of 10 m. autoRIFT is used to perform image correlation.
 Search distances are scaled with temporal baseline assuming a maximum surface velocity of 1000 m/yr, so images acquired farther apart in time take longer to process.
 Surface velocity maps are saved as geotifs and uploaded as [Github Artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts).

 ![plot](./images/input_images.png)